Whips. Wolves. A lottery where girls are given to men. Sex in the streets. The Pagan root of Valentine’s Day.

-It was celebrated for over 700 years until nearly 500CE, and long after it had been banned by the Roman Catholic Church.
-We know Romans had other festivals and rituals like this, but information about them has been lost.
+Lascivious Romans celebrated Lupercalia for over 700 years until nearly 500CE, long after the Roman Catholic Church forbid the practice.
+We know Romans observed other festivals and rituals like this, but information about them is lost.

 Nope.
-We don’t know exactly when St. Valentine started to be celebrated but was waaaay after this holiday came and went.
+We don’t know exactly when people started to celebrate St. Valentine but it was waaaay after this holiday came and went.
 And it wasn’t until the Middle Ages that St. Valentines Day became even remotely connected with lovey-dovey stuff, and then it’s about birds and not people.
 It’s hard to imagine after 900 years of Catholic oppression that many of the simple folk remembered anything directly connected to this celebration.

-The Lupercalia purification rites are the same as the Catholic/Candlemas purification rites of the Virgin Mary.
+Were the Lupercalia purification rites the same as the Catholic/Candlemas purification rites of the Virgin Mary?

-It’s entirely possible that these holy events occur at this time of year because this whole season celebrates purification, but they are not THE SAME holiday.
+It is entirely possible that these holy events both occur at this time of year because this whole season celebrates purification, but they are not THE SAME holiday.
 In fact, Pope Gelasius wrote a long ass smack down forbidding the celebration.

-Lupercalia was a lottery where young girls were given to men to be their dates for the night (or week or whatever.)
+Was Lupercalia a lottery where men won young girls to be their dates for the night (or week or whatever)??

-The first time this unfortunate scenario is mentioned is in 1756 CE by the Christian author Alban Butler, in his interesting work Lives of the Fathers, Martyrs, and Other Principal Saints.
-Turns out, this was a custom associated with some English and Scottish Catholic Spring observances.
+The first time we see this unfortunate scenario mentioned is by the Christian author Alban Butler, in his interesting 1756 CE work Lives of the Fathers, Martyrs, and Other Principal Saints.
+Turns out, this was custom during some English and Scottish Catholic Spring observances.

 How can we modern Pagans work with this holiday?

-You can, of course, use it as a continuance of the other purification work we’re doing during Imbolc season.
+In ritual, magical, and seasonal work, Lupercalia sits as a continuance of other purification work we’re doing during Imbolc season.

 We can use it as a great time to look at our “fields,” aka the parts of our life, our homes, our yards, our internet worlds, etc. where we are thinking about making some stuff happen.
 Merely survey the situation.

-We can also use it as the first forays into “waking ourselves up” and begin to start to commence to get ready to start to begin to get prepared for the thing.
+We can also work with Lupercalia as the first forays into “waking ourselves up” and coming back from the Winter Underworld Journey.
 Of course, this can and probably should include some thoroughly inappropriate behavior that gets the blood to the skin and the laughter flowing.

-For folks who enjoy kink and polyamorous activities, the SM connections are obvious, and including any kind of extra frisky pain/pleasure activities in one of your late Winter rituals is completely in the flow of this holy day.
+For folks who enjoy kinky activities, the SM connections are obvious.
+Include any kind of extra spicy pain/pleasure activities that are safe and sexy for you.
+Especially potent magical tool are whips or floggers.
+Adding these to one of your late Winter rituals is completely in the flow of this holy day.